E-commerce - Case studies

 How does this respect our brand voice?

 Working in e-commerce?
-Bring a problem.
+Bring the workflow.